cblauth/php-rest-api/README.md

 ```
 docker run -p 80:80 api
 ```
- * Open in your browser
+ * Open in your browser the endpoint
 ```
 http://localhost/grade_process.php
 ```